ivangabriele/rorre/README.md

 And that's all !

 This will return an instance of `RorreError`, itself inherited from `Error`.
 Each error will get a `name` and a `message` matching the ones in the dictionary.
-In the case above, a `trhow errors.error.ERR_ONE` would output:
+In the case above, a `throw errors.error.ERR_ONE` would output:

 ```bash
 ERR_ONE: First error message.